richmahn/en_tn/1jn/front/intro.md

 #### Who wrote the Book of 1 John? ####

 This book does not give the reader the name of the author.
-However, since early Christian times, most Christians have thought that John was the author.
+However, since early Christian times, most Christians have thought that the Apostle John was the author.
 John was one of Jesus' disciples.
 He was also the author of the Gospel of John.

 #### What is the Book of 1 John about? ####